-The College may also decline to release information if it is intended for future publication.
-Where possible the College will indicate when it expects the information to be available.
+- The College may also decline to release information if it is intended for future publication.

 The College may also refuse a request if the cost of locating or extracting the information is estimated to exceed the appropriate limit.
 This has been set at £450 or 18 hours of staff time at the rate of £25 per hour.
 This rate is the same for any member of staff who deals with the request.

 Although requests can be sent to any staff member we recommend that requests are sent to the following address to ensure that they are dealt with promptly.